testalorenzo/testalorenzo.github.io/_pages/about.md

 ## Updates

+**UPDATE [2023/06/01]:** I am very happy to [join](https://www.santannapisa.it/it/news/we-welcome-dr-lorenzo-testa-lembeds-affiliate) L'EMbeDS Department of Excellence at Sant'Anna School of Advanced Studies, Pisa, as a Junior Research Fellow

 **UPDATE [2023/03/28]:** The paper introducing `FAStEN`, our efficient algorithm for feature selection and estimation in functional regressions, is available as a preprint [here](https://arxiv.org/abs/2303.14801)

 **UPDATE [2023/03/22]:** I graduated in *Economics and Management* from Sant'Anna School of Advanced Studies, Pisa, with a thesis on the analysis of bibliographic data of publications in genome research, exploiting networks and functional data.
 This concludes my journey as a Honors student at Sant'Anna!